thetillhoff/temingo/README.md

 ```
 --valuesfile, -f, default: []string{"values.yaml"}, "Sets the path(s) to the values-file(s)."
 --inputDir, -i, default "./": Sets the path to the template-file-directory."
---componentsDir, -p, default "components": Sets the path to the components-directory."
 --outputDir, -o, default "output": Sets the destination-path for the compiled templates."
---staticDir, -s, default "static", -Sets the source-path for the static files."
 --templateExtension, -t, default ".template": Sets the extension of the template files."
 --singleTemplateExtension, default ".single.template": Sets the extension of the single-view template files.
 Automatically excluded from normally loaded templates."
 --componentExtension, default ".component": Sets the extension of the component files." //TODO: not necessary, should be the same as templateExtension, since they are already distinguished by directory -> Might be useful when "modularization" will be implemented